I read this testimony and had to post it here!

 Just before the bandage was placed over her eyes, as she stood fearlessly facing the solders who were about to take her life, she gave a last message to the world.
 “I am glad,” she said, “to die for my country.
 But as I stand here I realize as never before that patriotism is not enough.”
 Then she went on to give a clear, definite testimony to her personal faith in the Lord Jesus Christ and her assurance of salvation, not through laying down her life for others, but because He laid down His life for her.
 In perfect composure, she submitted to the bandaging of her eyes and, in a few moments fell, pierced by many German bullets.

-Her words, patriotism is not enough! have spoken loudly to may in the years that have gone since she died a martyr to her convictions.
+Her words, “Patriotism is not enough!” have spoken loudly to many in the years that have gone since she died a martyr to her convictions.